Valentina Tereshkova: Selection and training

 Since they had no military experience, they started with the rank of private in the Soviet Air Forces.
 Training included isolation tests, centrifuge tests, thermo-chamber tests, decompression chamber testing, and pilot training in MiG-15UTI jet fighters.
 Tereshkova underwent water recovery training at sea, as part of which several motorboats were used to agitate the water, in order to simulate the rough conditions of space travel.
 She also began studying at the Zhukovsky Air Force Engineering Academy and graduated a few years after her flight.
 The group spent several months in basic training and, after they finished their training and passed an examination, Kamanin offered them the option to be commissioned as regular Air Force officers.
-With advice from the male cosmonauts, they chose to accept Kamanin's offer, as it would make it harder for the program to get rid of them after the first flight.
+With advice from the male cosmonauts, they chose to accept Kamanin's offer, as it would make it harder for the programme to get rid of them after the first flight.
 All five women became junior lieutenants in the Air Force in December 1962.
 Tatyana Kuznetsova became ineligible for the first flight due to illness, and Zhanna Yorkina was performing poorly in training, leaving Tereshkova, Irina Solovyova, and Valentina Ponomaryova as the leading candidates.

 Originally, a joint mission profile was developed that would involve launching two women into space, on solo Vostok flights, on consecutive days in March or April 1963.
 It was intended that Tereshkova would launch first, in Vostok 5, while Ponomaryova would follow her into orbit in Vostok 6.
 However, this flight plan was altered in March 1963.
 Vostok 5 would now carry a male cosmonaut, Valery Bykovsky, flying alongside a woman aboard Vostok 6, both to be launched in June 1963.
 The State Space Commission, at their meeting on 21 May, nominated Tereshkova to pilot Vostok 6.
 Kamanin called her "Gagarin in a skirt."
 Soviet Premier Nikita Khrushchev was happy with the propaganda potential of her selection, since she was the daughter of a collective farm worker who had died in the Winter War; he confirmed her selection.
 Solovyova was appointed as her first backup.
 Tereshkova was promoted to lieutenant before her flight and to captain mid-flight.